Mortgage Points Explained (2026) | Should You Buy Points to Lower Your Interest Rate?

 When Should You Buy Points?

-• You plan to stay in the home for a long period
+• You plan to stay in the home for a long time

 • You have extra cash available at closing

-• You plan to move or refinance soon
+• You plan to sell or refinance soon

-• You need to preserve cash for other investments
+• You want to keep cash for other investments or emergencies

 Break-Even Analysis

-To determine if buying points is worth it, calculate your break-even point:
+To decide if buying points is worth it, calculate your break-even period using this formula:

 Pros and Cons of Mortgage Points